dudyn5ky1/select-pure/README.md

 [] Callback for autocomplete input
 [] Custom matching/filter pattern
 [] Fill README with React/Angular/Vue/Svelte/Purejs examples of usage;
+[] Precommit hooks;
+[] Add destroy method;
+[] Make sure Select behaves correctly when attributes are changed or options are removed from the DOM (MutationObserver);
+[] Sometimes one select scrolls dropdown in the others?

 2.2
 [] Option groups;
+[] Required attribute support
 [] Contribution guide;

 ## License